 The amount of happiness you give out to people tends to be returned back to you.
 You know how people say, “treat others how you want to be treated?”
 Well, how you treat and think about others also has an influence on how you treat and think about yourself.

 For example, doing an act of kindness will not only make another person feel better but you as well.
-Some ways that you can help spread positivity include helping others, listening to others, and be uplifting and encouraging.
+Some ways that you can help spread positivity include helping others, listening to others, and being uplifting and encouraging.

 5. Take a breather then challenge your negative thinking